bitcoin/bitcoin/doc/init.md

 Copy syscoind.init to /etc/init.d/syscoind.
 Test by running `service syscoind start`.

-Using this script, you can adjust the path and flags to the syscoind program by setting the SYSCOIND and FLAGS environment variables in the file /etc/sysconfig/syscoind.
+Using this script, you can adjust the path and flags to the syscoind program by setting the SYSD and FLAGS environment variables in the file /etc/sysconfig/syscoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X